eraofchaos/de/units/Dragon Golem.md

 ---
 title: "Drachengolem"
 permalink: /units/Dragon Golem/
 excerpt: "Era of Chaos Einheiten.
 Einheiten.
-Era of Chaos Die ultimative Erfindung der Zwergenschmiede: Jede Kompofffff,fontsize=20,outlinecolor=3c1e0aff,outlinesize=1]Die verfaulten, finsteren Knochen bedeuten für manche das Ende, doch für den Geist sind sie Wiege und Brutstätte seiner Wiedergeburt.
-Die Sporen seiner Schwingen, die beißende Kälte seiner Krallen und sein trauervolles Gebrüll lassen selbst den Tod erschaudern.[-]"
+Era of Chaos The ultimate invention made with Dwarven technology.
+Each part, the perfect combination of machine and magic, is filled with inexhaustible power."
 unitID: 609
-last_modified_at: 2021-02-22
+last_modified_at: 2021-02-24
 locale: de
 ref: "Drachengolem"
 toc: true